-Dramatic shifts in demand triggered, at least in part, by the pandemic have added to price pressures and shortages of goods.
-Single-family housing starts leaped 31% in the first six months of 2021 from year-earlier levels, creating huge additional demand for wood products and other items that are also used in nonresidential construction.
+Dramatic shifts in demand triggered partly by the pandemic have added to price pressures and shortages of goods.
+Singlefamily housing starts leaped 24% in the first eight months of 2021 from year-earlier levels, creating huge additional demand for wood products and other items that are also used in nonresidential construction.
 Restaurants that installed decks and railings for outdoor dining, along with offices and other buildings undergoing remodeling, added to demand for these products.